 Students concentrating in public management will be required to enroll in PLSC 625 - Local Government Management as one of their restricted electives listed above.

-Students concentrating in nonprofit management will be required to enroll in PLSC 645 - Intergovernmental Relations as an elective in the M.P.A. curriculum.
+Students concentrating in nonprofit management will be required to enroll in PLSC 645 - Intergovernmental and Nonprofit Collaborations as an elective in the M.P.A. curriculum.